-DOWN, u(1),u(2),..., u(n).
+DOWN, u(1), u(2), ..., u(n).

-where each u(i) is either a terminal identifier or a logical line number defined in the NDL.
+where each u(i) is either a terminal identifier or a logical line specifier (see section 11.2.2).
 Any number of units (up to a total directive length of 72 characters) may be specified in this directive and they are processed in order.
 If the unit specified was not defined by NDM, an error message is given.
 If the unit is currently DOWN, error is indicated.
+Each I(i) and r(i) are defined TUID's, for which r(i) replaces the I(i).